 Silver and Gold Exchange has been structured to ensure the seller receives a fair appraisal by using a 3rd party testing facility.
 Also, by reducing our overhead and working with a team of buyers who are willing to pay more than refiners, we have been able to continue to pay top prices for silver.

 After your silver items are appraised, we send you an offer for your silver coins; you have the option to accept or decline our offer.
-If you decline, we return your items at no charge.
+If you decline, you can arrange to have your items returned to you.

 Our commitment to our customers and efforts to making the process of selling silver and gold worry-free and quick payment after an offer is accepted has earned us the trust and confidence of our clients and customers.